 There are four luggage strap holders on the bottom of the passenger seat.
-To use the strap holders, remove the passenger seat, unhook the straps, and then install the seat with the straps hanging out from under the passenger seat.
-(See page 3-19 for passenger seat removal and installation procedures.)
+To use the strap holders, remove the passenger seat, unhook the straps from the hooks, and then install the seat with the straps hanging out from under the passenger seat.
+(See page 3-17.)